Million Dollar Baby: Accolades

 Million Dollar Baby received the award for Best Picture of 2004 at the 77th Academy Awards.
-Clint Eastwood was awarded his second Best Director Oscar for the film, and also received a Best Actor in a Leading Role nomination.
+Clint Eastwood was awarded his second Best Director Oscar for the film, and he received a Best Actor in a Leading Role nomination.
 Hilary Swank and Morgan Freeman received Best Actress in a Leading Role and Best Actor in a Supporting Role Oscars, respectively.
 Joel Cox, Eastwood's editor for many years, was nominated for Best Film Editing, and Paul Haggis was nominated for the Best Adapted Screenplay award.

 The film was named the third "Best Film of the 21st Century So Far" in 2017 by The New York Times.
+It also ranked number 63 on Parade's list of the "100 Best Movies of All Time" in 2023.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 269.

 Home media

-The film was released on VHS and DVD on July 12, 2005, and all editions of the Region 1 DVD, except for the "Deluxe Edition", came with a paperback copy of the book Rope Burns: Stories from the Corner.
+The film was released on VHS and DVD on July 12, 2005, and all editions of the Region 1 DVD, except for the deluxe edition, came with a paperback copy of the book Rope Burns: Stories from the Corner.
 An HD DVD release was issued on April 18, 2006.
 The Blu-ray Disc version was released on November 14, 2006.
-It was the first Best Picture winner released on either high-definition optical disc format in the U.S.; it and Unforgiven (also starring Eastwood and Freeman) were the only ones released in the U.S. on HD DVD prior to the first one released in the U.S. on Blu-ray, Crash.
+It was the first Best Picture winner released on either high-definition optical disc format in the United States; it and Unforgiven (also starring Eastwood and Freeman) were the only ones released in the United States on HD DVD prior to the first one released in the United States on Blu-ray, Crash.
 The film is also available online through video on demand and most major streaming platforms.